COVID-19 Variant Update

 A very high proportion (>95%) of individuals currently have identifiable antibodies against SARS-CoV-2, either from infection or immunization or a combination of both.
 A recent large serosurvey aimed at investigating mucosal immunity in the Netherlands also identified very high (95%) spike-specific IgG in nasal samples of individuals.

-Existing research in the U.S. indicates a large increase in SARS-CoV-2 antibody seroprevalence from the pre-Omicron to Omicron era, across all age groups; it was estimated that by the third quarter of 2022, approximately two-thirds of individuals aged 16 years and older had been infected with SARS-CoV-2, with approximately half of individuals having hybrid immunity.
+Existing research in the U.S. indicates a large increase in SARS-CoV-2 antibody seroprevalence from the pre-Omicron to Omicron era across all age groups; it was estimated that by the third quarter of 2022, approximately two-thirds of individuals aged 16 years and older had been infected with SARS-CoV-2 with approximately half of individuals having hybrid immunity.

 JN.1-specific immunity and transmissibility

-The JN.1 variant is a subvariant of Omicron variant BA.2.86, and contains several mutations that are associated with escape from vaccine-mediated immune protection.
+The JN.1 variant is antigenically distinct from the XBB.1.5 variant, which is the current target of monovalent COVID-19 vaccines.
 Recent research shows that JN.1 is very efficient at immune evasion (even more so than other Omicron variants), resulting in an increased reproductive number.
-Evidence from a small serological study has suggested that serological protection against SARS-CoV-2 is reduced against JN.1 variants compared to other BA.2.86 viruses, among young adults who had received at least a complete primary series of SARS-CoV-2 vaccines.
-Additionally, a recent serological survey of 1,472 community-dwelling individuals found that although a majority of previously-infected individuals had antibodies with neutralizing activity against JN.1, the neutralizing capacity was relatively low compared to neutralizing capacity against other SARS-CoV-2 strains.
+Evidence from a small serological study has suggested that serological protection against SARS-CoV-2 is reduced against JN.1 variants compared to other BA.2.86 viruses among young adults who had received at least a complete primary series of SARS-CoV-2 vaccines.
+Additionally, a recent serological survey of 1,472 community-dwelling individuals found that although a majority of previously infected individuals had antibodies with neutralizing activity against JN.1, the neutralizing capacity was relatively low compared to neutralizing capacity against other SARS-CoV-2 strains.
 These findings are supported by an additional antigenic cartography analysis, which indicates that although XBB.1.5 booster sera was capable of neutralizing XBB sublineage variants (including JN.1), a five-fold titer difference was still observed.

 Although JN.1 does appear to be more transmissible, it does not appear to cause more severe disease than other SARS-CoV-2 variants.

-KP.2-specific immunity and transmissibility
+KP.2- and KP.3-specific immunity and transmissibility

 Vaccines and current SARS-CoV-2 variants

 Due to these combined factors, the Advisory Committee on Immunization Practices recommended in late February 2024 that people 65 years of age and older should get an additional updated COVID-19 vaccine in spring 2024.
+Additionally, FDA’s Vaccines and Biological Products Advisory Committee recommended in early June 2024 that COVID-19 vaccines for fall/winter 2024-2025 should be monovalent vaccines with a JN.1-specific antigen.

-Diagnostic Capacity for Variants: Last Updated May 14, 2024
+Diagnostic Capacity for Variants: Last Updated June 25, 2024

-Therapeutics: Last Updated May 14, 2024
+Therapeutics: Last Updated June 25, 2024

 READ MORE